|Sigil||A rampant white lion; the White Lion|

 |Crown||The Rose Crown|

-Andor is a wealthy nation with exports such as wool, precious metals and iron work, tabac and grain.
-Her army is also strong and is primarily made up of the Queen's Guard.
-Her capital city, Caemlyn, is second only to Tar Valon in beauty.
+Andor is a wealthy nation with exports such as wool, precious metals, ironwork, tabac, and grain.
+It has a strong army that consists mainly of the Queen's Guard.
+The capital city, Caemlyn, is said to be second only to Tar Valon in beauty.
 The New City was built more than two thousand years ago by human effort alone.
 The Inner City, however, is ancient with much bearing the mark of Ogier stonemasons.
 Most of the official perimeter of the city is encircled by a great fifty-foot wall of silver white, broken only by tall round towers flanking massive arched gates.
 The Palace, which sits atop the highest hills in the Inner City, is the seat of government for the nation of Andor.

 Although the Queen's rule is not strong in the more distant parts of the nation, the mines in the Mountains of Mist are vital to the economic health of Andor.
 The control over the area exists mainly in that there are no export routes other than through the rest of Andor.
 The town of Baerlon is responsible for much of the refining of the ore.
 The Two Rivers is so remote that most of the inhabitants are unaware they are part of a larger kingdom and ruled by a Queen.
 Rand al'Thor, Perrin Aybara, Matrim Cauthon, Egwene al'Vere and Nynaeve al'Meara all come from Emond's Field, in the Two Rivers.
 It is during Moiraine Sedai's visit to Emond's Field that the local inhabitants learn their land was once known as the nation of Manetheren, lost two thousand years before.